mozilla/gecko-dev/testing/raptor/raptor/perfdocs/browsertime.rst

 defined in the CI fetch config named `firefox-addons`_, but they will be automatically downloaded from the url specified in the ``webext.json`` file if they are not.

-In a try push we allow to run jobs on new extension xpi files not part of the firefox-addons.tar archive, the new extension needs to be just added in the `webext.json`_ condprof customization file in a patch part of the same stack of patches being pushed to try.
+In a try push we allow to run jobs on new extension XPI files not part of the firefox-addons.tar archive, the new extension needs to be just added in the `webext.json`_ condprof customization file in a patch part of the same stack of patches being pushed to try.

-On the contrary new extensions added to the `webext.json`_ condprof customization file on mozilla-central patches will require the xpi file to be added to the ``firefox-addons.tar`` archive and the `firefox-addons`_ CI fetch config updated accordingly (missing to update the archive will trigger explicit linter errors, :doc:`see condprof-addons linter docs </code-quality/lint/linters/condprof-addons>`).
+On the contrary new extensions added to the `webext.json`_ condprof customization file on mozilla-central patches will require the XPI file to be added to the ``firefox-addons.tar`` archive and the `firefox-addons`_ CI fetch config updated accordingly (missing to update the archive will trigger explicit linter errors, :doc:`see condprof-addons linter docs </code-quality/lint/linters/condprof-addons>`).